hands-on-engineering/labs/ltspice/lab1/planning.md

 ### What to submit for this lab
 1. Your solution to "Application of Fundamental Laws 1"
   * Include all equations and any diagrams you drew to solve this problem (if any)
-2. Your solution to "Application of Fundamental Laws 2"
-  * Include all equations and any diagrams you drew to solve this problem (if any)
 3. Your solution to "Application of Nodal Analysis"